Which is the Best High-Temperature Cable for Temperature Sensors?

 - Very difficult to bond or seal – but can be etched.

-For very high temperatures there is no alternative but to move away from polymeric materials and use fibre based insulations.
-The most common of these is Glass Fibre and is available in two temperature ranges.
+For very high temperatures there is no alternative but to move away from polymeric materials and use fibre-based insulations.
+The most common of these is Glass Fibre which is available in two temperature ranges.

 For use up to 400°C, we offer our standard glass fibre insulation and this covers a wide proportion of applications.
 For those where 400°C is insufficient, then an alternative is our high-temperature version is rated to 600°C. Apart from the temperature rating is there any other difference?
 In general, the higher temperature version is a bulkier larger cable as it has multiple layers of insulation.
 Otherwise, they are very similar.